hghalebi/vibecad/README.md

 *   **Robust Selectors:** Data is filtered to ensure models use coordinate-based or topological selectors (e.g., `.faces().sort_by(Axis.Z)[-1]`) rather than volatile indices (`.faces()[5]`), ensuring edits are stable across geometry changes.
 *   **Multi-View Rendering:** Every example is validated using a standardized 4-view layout (Isometric, Front, Top, Right) with coordinate axes and grids, providing the VLM with the spatial context needed for accurate critique.
 *   **Geometric Verification:** Beyond visual checks, the pipeline uses `geometry_checker.py` to extract hard metrics (volume, surface area, bounding boxes) to verify that a "hole" actually removed material and a "fillet" actually modified edges.

+---

+## Next Steps: Fine-Tuning for Private Industrial CAD

+To enable fast, local, and private CAD editing suitable for sensitive industries like manufacturing and defense, the next phase of the project involves the following roadmap:

+### 1. Large-Scale Dataset Synthesis
+Scale the `cot_cad_loop.py` logic to generate 50,000+ multi-turn dialogues.
+*   **Progressive Complexity:** Categorize models into tiers (Simple, Intermediate, Advanced) to ensure the model learns foundational geometry before complex assemblies.
+*   **CoT Preservation:** Rigorously capture the `mutation_thought` and `label_thought` steps to ensure the fine-tuned model inherits the reasoning capabilities of the teacher models.

+### 2. Fine-Tuning for Local Execution
+Target a small, efficient LLM such as **Mistral Devstral 2** or **Mistral Nemo** to ensure low-latency performance on local hardware.
+*   **LoRA (Low-Rank Adaptation):** Employ LoRA to train a compact adapter.
+This allows for rapid model iteration and easy deployment of specialized "CAD Engineer" modules without the overhead of full model weights.
+*   **Visual-Text Alignment:** Utilize the 4-view renders as grounding tokens during fine-tuning to improve the model's spatial reasoning and visual-to-code mapping.

+### 3. Deployment in Sensitive Environments
+The resulting compact adapter will be optimized for:
+*   **Air-Gapped Operation:** Full functionality without external API dependencies.
+*   **Hardware Efficiency:** Running on standard industrial workstations with consumer-grade GPUs.
+*   **Reality-Constrained Editing:** A model that doesn't just "hallucinate" code, but understands the physical constraints of manufacturing processes.